hal/model-graph/README.md

 1. Resource

     The resource node holds the fully qualified address and the name of the resource.
-The name of a resource is the resource type.
+In most cases the name of a resource is the resource type.
 For singleton resources the name consists of the type and the name:

     | Address                                          | Name        |
     |--------------------------------------------------|-------------|
     | /subsystem=datasources/data-source=*             | data-source |
     | /subsystem=mail/mail-session=default/server=imap | server=imap |

-    Parent resources have a `CHILD_OF` relationship with their children.
-This makes traversing through the model tree very convenient.
+    There's a `singleton` flag you can use to explicitly query for (non-)singleton resources.
+Child resources have a `CHILD_OF` relationship with their parent.
+If a resource declares a capability, there's a `DECLARES_CAPABILITY` relationship.
+Finally the resource has a `HAS_ATTRIBUTE` relationship with its attributes and a `PROVIDES` relationship with its operations..

 1. Attribute

     The attribute node holds most of the attribute's metadata such as type, required, nillable or storage.
+Attributes can have relationships to other attributes of the same resource.
+This is modeled using the `ALTERNATIVE` and `REQUIRES` relationship.
+Finally attributes which reference a capability have a `REFERENCES_CAPABILITY` relation.

 1. Operation

     The operation node holds information about an operation.
-Global operations are stored only once (except the `add` operation).
+Global operations are stored only once (except the add operation).
 Use the flag `global` to distinguish between global and resource dependent operations.
+Operations have an optional `return` and  `value-type` property.
+If the operation accepts request properties, there's an `ACCEPTS` relationship with its parameters.

 1. Parameter

-    The parameter node holds information about the request properties and has similar properties as the `attribute` node.
+    The parameter node holds information about the request properties.
+The properties and relationships of the parameter node are similar to the attribute node.

 1. Constraint